ljonathanl/Fune/readme.md

 **fÜne** is a web app to test and play with a simple [Libre Currency](https://libre-currency.org) called **fÜne** (pronounced /fən/ like fun)

-a creator account create a new one Ü (the Ünit of the fÜne currency) by day
+a crëator account create a new one Ü (the Ünit of the fÜne currency) by day

 old created **Ünits** melt **celerity** % per **revaluation period**